How to protect an Excel workbook

 2. Configure general and security options in XLS Padlock.

-Choose Compile to Exe in the XLS Padlock menu or ribbon:
+To start the Excel compiler, choose Compile to EXE in the XLS Padlock menu or ribbon:

 Make sure you have saved your Excel document before opening XLS Padlock.